V4Fire/Client/src/core/component/render/daemon/README.md

 # core/component/render/daemon

-This module provides API to register and manage tasks of async rendering.
+This module provides an API to register and manage tasks of async rendering.